eskatos/qipki/README.md

 ### master

+* Global package name change from org.codeartisans.* to org.qipki.*
+* Fixed entitystore-sql failures exposed by the multithreaded stress test
 * Fixed X.509 SubjectKeyIdentifier extension parsing
-* Global package name change from org.codeartisans.* to org.qipki.*
+* Fixed o.q:ca dependencies
+* Added @UnitOfWorkRetry concern on CAContext.updateCa
 * Added a configurable Random service
 * Added symetric ciphering capabilities to o.q.crypto
 * Added a JceDetector and a unit test that enforce that the JCE are installed
+* Added code documentation
 * Upstream update: Qi4j 1.3
-* Fixed o.q:ca dependencies
 * Minor impact upstream update : restlet from 2.0-M? to stable 2.0.7
-* Added code documentation

 ### 1.0-alpha6